jundalisay/spblist/content/en/research/aristotle/physics/book-6/chapter-07.md

 ---
-heading: Chapters 3
+heading: Chapter 7
-title: "Inquiry"
+title: "Infinite Motion"
 date: 2024-09-08
-weight: 2
+weight: 16
-description: "Aristotle was a Greek philosopher who wrote about the different Greek philosophies and advanced his own substance-based beliefs"
+description: "The motion of everything that is in motion occupies a period of time"
-image: "/covers/aris.jpg"
+image: "/covers/physics.png"
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle
 ---

-CHAPTER 7
+The motion of everything that is in motion occupies a period of time, and a greater magnitude is traversed in a longer time, it is impossible that a thing should undergo a finite motion in an infinite time, if this is understood to mean not that the same motion or a part of it is continually repeated, but that the whole infinite time is occupied by the whole finite motion.

-Now since the motion of everything that is in motion occupies a period of time, and a greater magnitude is traversed in a longer time, it is impossible that a thing should undergo a finite motion in an infinite time, if this is understood to mean not that the same motion or a part of it is continually repeated, but that the whole infinite time is occupied by the whole finite motion.
 In all cases where a thing is in motion with uniform velocity it is clear that the finite magnitude is traversed in a finite time.
 For if we take a part of the motion which shall be a measure of the whole, the whole motion is completed in as many equal periods of the time as there are parts of the motion.

 Consequently, since these parts are finite, both in size individually and in number collectively, the whole time must also be finite: for it will be a multiple of the portion, equal to the time occupied in completing the aforesaid part multiplied by the number of the parts.